elibom/elibom-csharp/README.md

 1. Install

-    Like a NuGet package https://www.nuget.org/packages/Elibom/1.0.6
+    Like a NuGet package https://www.nuget.org/packages/Elibom/1.1

     or

-    download .dll file https://github.com/elibom/elibom-csharp/releases/download/1.0.6/Elibom.dll and add it like reference in your project.
+    download .dll file https://github.com/elibom/elibom-csharp/releases/download/1.1/Elibom.dll and add it like reference in your project.

 2. Create an ElibomClient object passing your credentials:

     ```c#
-    using Elibom;
+    using Elibom.APIClient;

     ElibomClient elibom = new ElibomClient("your_email@domain.com", "your_api_token");
     ```